davidmarciano/messages-app/README.md

 3. MessagesSection.js - Also a presentational component which gets all parameters and functionallity from App.js.
 This section has 2 main    parts - Filter input to filter search terms from the given data of the MessagesBox.
    MessagesBox which show the data of the users comments.

+# Running instructions

+Download the project to you computer, install the modules by typing 'npm install'. before running it you should run the messages-app-service and point to it.
+Goes to api.js under src/api and change the url parameter to the relevant enviroment.
+After that you can 'npm start'.